Registered Dietitian Nutritionist (RDN)

 The requirements for accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) the accreditation arm of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, 312-899-0040, web:ACEND@eatright.org are described below:

 Mission Statement of the DPD Program.
-The mission of the DPD program of the University of Massachusetts is “to provide quality teaching and a good scientific foundation to students, thereby enabling them to be successful in accredited dietetic internship programs or professional careers.”
+The mission of the DPD program of the University of Massachusetts is “to provide quality teaching and a good scientific foundation to graduates, thereby enabling them to be successful in accredited dietetic internship programs (leading to eligibility for the CDR credentialing examination for RDNS) and/or other professional careers.”

 Goals of the DPD Program.

-- To prepare students for careers in dietetics, dietetic internships, and successful completion of the dietetic registration examination.
+- To prepare graduates for careers in dietetics, dietetic internships, and successful completion of the dietetic registration examination.

-- To provide a strong understanding of the scientific basis for the study of dietetics.
+- To provide graduates a strong understanding of the scientific basis for the study of dietetics.

 DPD Outcome Measures (Goal One):

-- Over a five-year period, at least 80% of students who are enrolled in the dietetics track as freshmen will complete the program within four years of that time.
+- Over a five-year period, at least 80% of students who are enrolled in the dietetics track as juniors will complete the program within three years of that time.

-- Over a five-year period, at least 60% of dietetics graduates will apply to supervised practice programs the academic year they complete the program.
+- Over a five-year period, at least 60 % of dietetics graduates will apply to supervised practice programs prior to or within 12 months of graduation.

-- Over a five-year period, at least 50% of those applying to supervised practice programs the academic year they complete the program will be accepted.
+- Over a five-year period, at least 50% of program graduates who apply are admitted to a supervised practice program within 12 months of graduation.

 - Over a five-year period, at least 80% of dietetic internship directors rate at least a three on a five-point scale that UMass students came into the internship with an adequate level of knowledge competence appropriate for a supervised practice program.